PlantandFoodResearch/MCHap/README.rst

 You should then be able to use the command line tool ``mchap`` which is a wrapper around ``mchap assemble`` and ``mchap call``.

-MCHap included a suite of unit tests  which can be run from the root directory of the repository with:
+MCHap includes a suite of unit tests  which can be run from the root directory of the repository with:

 .. code:: bash